-Hosted by Marion Ryan and Ken Platt, later replaced by Desmond O'Connor, Alfred Marks, Jackie Rae, Ted Ray, then by Pete Murray.
-Directed by Philip Jones.
-Bob Sharples was the first Musical Director, later replaced by Peter Knight.
+Hosted by Marion Ryan and Ken Platt, later replaced by Desmond (Des) O'Connor, Alfred Marks, Jackie Rae, Ted Ray, then by Pete Murray.
+The music was provided by musical director Bob Sharples, later replaced by Peter Knight, while the show was directed by Philip Jones.

-It was a simple quiz show in which a contestant had to idenify (or guess) the name of a song from as few introductory notes as possible.
-The male host would be with the contestant whereas Marion Ryan would provide vocals where needed.
+As the title suggests it was a simple quiz show in which a contestant had to identify (or guess) the name of a song from as few introductory notes as possible.
+The male host would be with the contestant and Marion Ryan would provide vocals where needed.
+There would also be clues, scribbled as cartoons by the host in case the participant didn't get it the first time.

 Fisticuffs nearly ensued in 1958 as Granada took their show off for a summer break and the BBC nipped in used the name for a children's show, but as the BBC pointed out they used the name first on the radio in 1946.